 Use fold down options

-One tip to consider for designing a tiny house that will always be a staple tiny house idea is to use fold down furniture options whenever possible.
+One tip to consider for designing a tiny house that will always be a staple tiny house idea is to use fold-down furniture options whenever possible.
 Desks, benches, dining tables, and chairs generally take up a lot of space, but when they’re capable of being folded up against a wall, the space that they take up is no longer as relevant and substantial.
 A dining table and chair set can take up an entire walkway by your kitchen in a tiny home and leave little space for you to comfortably move through the kitchen area.
 However, if you could fold the dining table up or down against the wall when you’re not using it, you have opened up the space and come up with an easy DIY space-saving solution for larger pieces of furniture.
-A couple of hinges and a locking mechanism will keep your fold down options in place and make them easily accessible when you need it.
+A couple of hinges and a locking mechanism will keep your fold-down options in place and make them easily accessible when you need them.

 Use your walls efficiently and think vertically

 Not only can you fold furniture up against or into the walls, but the walls in tiny homes are also helpful in many other approaches.
 The kitchen is a great place to start making the most of your small space.
 The more items you can hang or store on the wall, the less clutter you will have to manage on your kitchen countertop.
 Utensils, bowls, cups, etc. can take up a fair amount of space, so consider open shelving on empty walls to create storage space or storing things like utensils and knives vertically on your wall.
 Designing vertically creates an illusion of a larger and taller home and a more clean and less-cluttered space.
 Hanging a potholder in your kitchen to hold bulkier items will also help eliminate unnecessary drawer additions.
 All these hanging tiny house storage ideas are simple DIYs that you can easily incorporate into other areas of your home as well.